photos by David Garrison at Pexels

 If your holiday anxiety worsens to the point you are unable to manage daily life, or if it continues for more than a few weeks past the New Year, reach out for support.
 Anxiety, if it goes on too long, can turn into anxiety disorder, which is harder to treat, or trigger severe depression.

-If there are any moments you feel beyond coping, remember that even during the holiday season there are hotlines with kind, trained listeners on the other end, such as the Good Samaritans at 116 123.
+If there are any moments you feel beyond coping, remember that even during the holiday season there are free and confidential helplines with kind, trained listeners on the other end, such as the Good Samaritans at 116 123.

 Harley Therapy can connect you with carefully selected, highly experienced anxiety counsellors and psychotherapists in three London locations.
 Not in London?
-We now connect clients and therapists via Skype, too.
+We now connect clients and therapists via online, too.

-Still have a question about Christmas anxiety?
+Still have a question about holiday anxiety?
 Post below in our comments.